will-moss/isaiah/README.md

 If you encounter any issue during this process, please feel free to tweak the install script or reach out by opening an issue.

+#### Updating

+You can update your `isaiah` executable by running the install script once again, or by performing the steps to build it manually once again.
+Both procedures will take care of overwriting any existing executable.

 ## Multi-node deployment

 Using Isaiah, you can manage multiple nodes with their own distinct Docker resources from a single dashboard.